LordVaderCW/KoTOR_Tool/README.md

 The purpose of this project is to preserve, restore, and modernise the original KoTOR Tool so that it can continue serving the *Knights of the Old Republic* modding community on newer Windows systems.

 This is **not** a rewrite from scratch.
 It is a restoration project focused on preserving the original tool's behaviour while repairing broken decompiler output, restoring missing resources, improving portability, and preparing the codebase for future long-term maintenance.
+IT MIGHT NOT WORK AS INTENDED.
+RAISE ISSUES USING THE STANDARD METHODS.

 ---